mendix/docs/content/developerportal/deploy/mendix-sso.md

 3. Delete the **MendixSSO** module from **App Store modules**.

 4. Review the **Errors** pane for any other references to **MendixSSO** – there will only be additional errors if Mendix SSO has been modified.
-For example, if you have included snippets into your app's pages as described in [Modifying Mendix SSO](modifying-mendix-sso).

 ## 4 Setting Up Mendix Single Sign-On{#setting-up}